ChingSsuyuan/Sequence_Detector/Top Module/readme.md

 - When the state machine is working, the seven-segment will display the number of “101” dynamically.
 For example, if the sequence is “1010101010”, when it processed the third digit, the seven-segment will display “1”, then when it processed the fifth digit, the seven-segment will display “2”.

 ## Functions and Codes

-State Machine: code.v and testbench .v files

-Top Module: code.v Main()
+Top Module: Top_Module.v

+Clock Divder: Clock_Divider.v

+State Machine: state_machine1.v